I was born in 1944 in Paris, France.

 Madame Christiane, the camps owner, told me the story when I interviewed

 her for Marie Claire.

 A longer version of this story was published by l’École des Loisirs

 in January 2002 as Mes enfants, cest la guerre.

 September 1996.
 First novel published by lÉcole des

 Loisirs, a leading French publisher: Le Paradis du Miel.
-Fifteen
+Seventeen

 more will follow.
 Some tell the story of a famous person: Marilyn